spatie/laravel-uptime-monitor/README.md

 ## Documentation
 You'll find the documentation on [https://docs.spatie.be/laravel-uptime-monitor/v1](https://docs.spatie.be/laravel-uptime-monitor/v1).
 It includes detailed info on how to install and use the package.

 Find yourself stuck using the package?
 Found a bug?
-Do you have general questions or suggestions for improving the media library?
+Do you have general questions or suggestions for improving the uptime monitor?
 Feel free to [create an issue on GitHub](https://github.com/spatie/laravel-uptime-monitor/issues), we'll try to address it as soon as possible.

 ## Postcardware